Having completed the course \'Management Information Systems\', the student is able:

 - Have knowledge of the innovative potential of ICT for e-commerce, inter-organizational relations, digital markets, products, services, and business processes

 The course is based on the Saylor.org online course Management Information Systems, developed by Markeyshi O'Patrick, Jenelle Davis, and Rose Wise.
 The material for this course derives from a range of free online content, and includes historical overviews, academic analysis, and primary sources.
 It also provides self-assessments for each unit.
 The Saylor material is complemented with articles and selected chapter from a recent textbook.

 Students are required to keep a personal log book (in BlackBoard) in which they keep track of the material they have read, the self-assessments they have done and any other requirements.
 Although the students have some flexibility in planning their work, there will be three fixed checkpoints (relative to the starting date) on which the self-reports will be examined and graded by the instructor.
-The average of these grades together with the grade for a final exam determines the end grade (20% reports/80% final exam).
+The average of these grades together with the grade for a final exam determines the end grade (30% reports/70% final exam).

 Please note: This course is for Liberal Arts and Sciences students only!